 - But don’t press the tool too hard onto the design or you’ll end up with burning marks.
 This is expected for beginners though and if this happens, don’t panic.
 Finish burning all around your design then use a sanding block to sand the ugly areas or spots.
 For deeper burns, you’ll need a harsher sanding block for shallow burns you’ll need a very fine sanding block.
 When done sanding, blow the dust and wipe your work with a slightly damp cloth.

-- Optional – when your project is finished, rub a little coconut oil to polish your spoons a little.
+- Optional – when your project is finished, rub a little oil to polish your spoons a little.

 If you liked this tutorial, please let me know in the comments below and don’t forget to rate it!
 Thanks!